PUBLIC HEARING NOTICE

 Where: City Council Chambers, 500 Castro St, Mountain View

-Associated documents will be available for review the Friday before the meeting here.
+Associated documents will be available for review prior to the meeting here.

 In Fall of 2018, the City Council adopted regulations permitting cannabis retail business in Mountain View through the following ordinances and resolutions: